15+ Strategic Interview Questions to Ask Candidates

 Strategic interview questions to ask candidates about their workplace experience

-These questions will help you determine how well the candidate may transition into the new role based on their current work situation.
+These candidate interview questions will help you determine how well they might transition into the new role based on their current work situation.

-"You’ll learn in depth how they've applied their knowledge of a product in a professional setting," Andy says.
+"You’ll learn in depth how they've applied their technical skills and knowledge of a product in a professional setting," Andy says.
 "You can’t determine if they’re a good fit only by knowing if they’ve used it."

 6. What type of work have you enjoyed the most so far?